-If you are requesting reimbursement for services received while outside of the United States, you must submit an HPHC medical reimbursement claim form along with an itemized bill and proof of payment.
-We may also require you to provide additional documentation, including, but not limited to: (1) records from financial institutions clearly demonstrating that you have paid for the services that are the subject of the claim, (2) the source of funds used for payment; and (3) an English translated description of the services received.
+If you are requesting reimbursement for services received while outside of the United States you must submit an International Claim Form.
+The form can be obtained online at www.harvardpilgrim.org or by calling the Member Services Department.
+In addition to the International Claim Form you will need to submit an itemized bill and proof of payment.
+We may also require you to provide additional documentation, including, but not limited to: (1) records from financial institutions clearly demonstrating that you have paid for the services that are the subject of the claim, and (2) the source of funds used for payment.